 LIHEAP (Low Income Home Energy Assistance Program) is a federal program that provides qualifying low-income households with a one-time credit to offset household energy costs.
 Applicants may apply, once per program year, for one of two types of credit: Energy Credit (EC) or Emergency Crisis Intervention (ECI).

-In addition, residential customers who receive a LIHEAP credit will be auto-enrolled in our Tier Waiver Provision program for 12 months.
+In addition, residential customers on Rate Schedule R who receive a LIHEAP credit will be auto-enrolled in our Tier Waiver Provision program for 12 months.
 This program applies the lowest tiered rate to the non-fuel energy charge on a customer’s electric bill.
 Residential Time of Use customers are not eligible for the Tier Waiver Provision program.

 Energy Credit (EC)